-The VAT, or Value Added Tax, is a powerful revenue generating tool.
-In America, politicians on both the left and right have a derided the VAT for various political reasons.
+The VAT, or Value Added Tax, is a powerful and often misunderstood, revenue-generating tool.
+In America, politicians on both the left and right have derided the VAT for selfish political reasons.
 The rest of the world, on the other hand, has embraced its potential.
-We illustrate how the VAT works, and how it can be used to advance policies for the betterment of humankind.
+I illustrate how the VAT works, why it is not truly regressive, and how it can be used to advance policies for the betterment of humankind.

 Consumption Taxes are exactly what they sound like, taxes levied on the things one buys or consumes.
-Consumption taxes come in three primary flavors, excise, sales, and VAT.
-Excise taxes are levied on specific kinds of goods, often to counteract negative externalities, think taxes on cigarettes.
-We will leave the excise tax discussion for another article.
+Consumption taxes come in three primary flavors, Excise, Sales, and VAT.
+Excise taxes are levied on specific kinds of goods, often to counteract negative externalities.
+Think taxes on cigarettes or taxes on sugar-sweetened beverages, as I discussed here.

-Sales and VAT, on the other hand, are more broad-based taxes levied on a wide variety of goods and services.
-However, unlike a Sales Tax, where tax is collected only at final sale, the VAT is collected at each stage in the lifecycle of the product, from production to final sale.
+Sales and VAT, on the other hand, are more broad-based levies on a wide variety of goods and services.
+However, unlike a Sales Tax, where tax is collected only at the final sale, the VAT is collected at each stage in the lifecycle of the product, from production to consumption.

 How the VAT works

 Imagine a chair manufactured and sold in a jurisdiction with a 10 percent VAT.
-The lumber company sells the raw material to a manufacturer at $100, which becomes a purchase price of $110 when including VAT.
+The lumber company sells the raw material to a manufacturer at $100, which becomes a purchase price of $110 after including the VAT.
 The $10 tax is remitted to the government.

-Economists agree that VAT is superior to Sales Taxes because it avoids Tax Pyramiding.
+The concept is simple and effective.
+VATs are superior to Sales taxes because they avoid Tax Pyramiding.
 Tax Pyramiding occurs when products are taxed multiple times during production and sale, resulting in a higher overall tax rate than intended.
 This cannot happen with a VAT due to its deduction mechanism.

-The desire of every party at every stage to obtain that deduction, makes VAT largely self-policing.
+In addition, the desire of each party at every stage to obtain that deduction, makes the VAT largely self-policing.
 This has the added benefit of making it easier and cheaper to collect, and much more difficult to evade.
 The VAT, therefore, is able to generate huge sums of revenue.
-In OECD countries, on average, about 1/3 of total government revenue come from VAT alone.
+In OECD countries, on average, about 1/3 of total government revenue comes from VAT alone.

-Additionally, when compared with other kinds of taxes, such as income tax, VAT is a more stable and reliable source of income.
+Furthermore, when compared with other kinds of taxes, such as income tax, VATs are a more stable and reliable source of revenue.
 Corporate and household incomes can fluctuate wildly from year to year, but consumption fluctuations are much more muted.
 This makes the VAT a consistent source of revenue that most other taxes cannot compete with.

 A Better VAT

-To counter VATs perceived “regressivity,” many governments lower the VAT rate or exempt certain goods and services, such as groceries, education, and healthcare.
+To counter the VAT’s perceived regressivity, many governments lower the VAT rate or exempt certain goods and services, such as groceries, education, and healthcare.
 The creation of exemptions and varying tax rates, however, engenders administrative complexities and distorts consumer decisions.
 This is so problematic that VAT’s inventor, Maurice Laure, described exemptions as a “cancer.”

-To that end, when designing a good VAT, we ought to resist the urge to exempt or apply varying rates to goods and services.
-We should also strive to broaden the VAT to business sectors that were previously considered too complex to tax, namely financial transactions and housing.
+To that end, when designing a good VAT, we ought to resist the urge to exempt or apply varying tax rates, especially now that we understand that the VAT isn’t regressive in the first place.
+In addition, we should also strive to broaden the tax base to business sectors that were previously considered too complex to tax, namely financial transactions and housing.

-Broadening the VAT also has another effect: reduced deadweight loss.
+Broadening the base of the VAT can address concerns about deadweight loss.
 Deadweight loss, or the lost economic activity without corresponding income, is a function of the tax rate squared.
-That is, doubling the rate, quadruples the loss.
-Therefore, to minimize deadweight loss while maximize revenue, taxes should be as low and broad as possible.
+That is, doubling the rate quadruples the loss.
+Therefore, to minimize deadweight loss while maximizing revenue, taxes should be as low as possible, while the base as broad as possible, to keep revenue constant.

-For financial transactions, we could levy VAT on the spread between lending and borrowing interest rates—the implicit charge for financial services provided by banks.
+For financial transactions, we could levy a VAT on the spread between lending and borrowing interest rates, the implicit charge for financial services provided by banks.
 Similar levies could be used in insurance and other financial services.
 For housing, we could extend VAT treatment beyond a home’s first sale and include resales.
 This would not, however, include land values, which should be paid through an LVT.

-While this alleviates VAT distortions and raises more revenue, it leaves regressivity an open issue.
-But the VAT can be progressive if the revenues raised are used to fund progressive policies.
-A 15 percent VAT on virtually all goods and services would generate substantial revenue.
-This revenue could be used to fund progressive programs, perhaps risk-adjusted vouchers for a universal healthcare scheme or a Negative Income Tax.
+If indeed perceived regressivity is still an issue, we can transform the VAT into a progressive policy measure by using the revenue raised to fund progressive policies, known as “progressive revenue recycling.”
+A 10-15 percent VAT on virtually all goods and services would generate substantial revenue.
+This revenue could be used to fund progressive programs, perhaps, as I explored in separate essays, a universal healthcare scheme, Negative Income Tax, or universal education system.